 When you log in to your Funding Centre account, you will be taken directly to the dashboard.
-If you are already logged in, you can access the dashboard by clicking the purple 'Dashboard' button at the top-right of the page or clicking on the 'home' icon in the left-hand navigation bar.
+If you are already logged in, you can access the dashboard by clicking the orange dropdown button at the top-right of the page and selecting 'Dashboard' or clicking on the 'home' icon in the left-hand navigation bar.

 You can connect your Funding Centre account to your SmartyGrants account to bring your grant records across automatically.
 Here's how: